Easy and infinitely customizable barley salad recipe. Tips on cooking barley and a list of its amazing health benefits.

 We are using pearl barley in this post.

-Use a ratio of 1 cup water to 3 cups of liquid when cooking pearl barley.
-One cup of pearl barley yields three cups of cooked.
+Use a ratio of 1 cup barley to 3 cups of liquid when cooking pearl barley.
+One cup of dry pearled grain yields three cups of cooked.

 If you choose hulled barley instead – add about 20 to 25 extra minutes to the cooking time.
 Use the same water to grain ratio but be advised that it will absorb less water in comparison with the pearl version.